 It's the end of the line for professional wedding photographers

 Then came the revolution.
 Digital cameras and the internet.
-The two great time sapping Satans that have basically destroyed photography as a way of earning a meaningful living.
+The two great time sapping Satans that have destroyed photography as a way of earning a meaningful living.
 At first it didn’t seem too bad.
-The cameras were rubbish and setting up a web site was complicated, expensive and time consuming.
+The cameras were rubbish and setting up a website was complicated, expensive and time-consuming.
 Clients still came via referral and popped into the shop.
-Everyone still wanted a wedding album.
-What could possibly go wrong?
+Everyone always wanted a wedding album.
+What could go wrong?

 The pace of change has been frightening.
 My phone now has a higher resolution camera built in than my first digital camera - and it’s better in low light.
-You can set up a website yourself in an afternoon and start advertising your £850, two photographer, unlimited all day coverage with free engagement shoot and disc of 1500 images ready for printing packages [that’s a bit of a mouthful - but seems to be the standard offering these days] on Google Adwords the same day.
-And everyone and his wife is doing it!
+You can set up a website yourself in the afternoon and start advertising your £850, two photographers, unlimited all-day coverage with a free engagement shoot.
+And a disc of 1500 images ready for printing packages [that’s a bit of a mouthful - but seems to be the standard offering these days] on Google Adwords the same day.
+And everyone and his wife are doing it!

-I suppose the first big change was the reportage, photojournalist, documentary crew.
-Basically - former news and editorial photographers feeling the pinch because of the dwindling fees and lack of work in their area.
+I suppose the first significant change was the reportage, photojournalist, documentary crew.
+With news and editorial photographers feeling the pinch because of the dwindling fees and lack of work in their area.
 Hey they said - “book a photojournalist for your wedding!
 No more standing in lines and posing.
-We’ll tell the real story of your wedding in an unobtrusive and natural way”.
-It’s a good sales pitch and worked well as some of the photographers are really brilliant and do an amazing job.
-Of course like all successful formulas it became easily copied or so they thought.
-Every keen amateur who’d dreamed of being a professional photographer or never quite made it in the editorial game jumped on board, as taking ‘casual’ snaps’ seems easy.
+We’ll tell the real story of your wedding unobtrusively and naturally”.
+It is a good sales pitch and worked well as some of the photographers are brilliant and do a fantastic job.
+Of course like all successful formulas it became easily copied, or so they thought.
+Every keen amateur who’d dreamed of being a professional photographer or never entirely made it in the editorial game jumped on board, as taking ‘casual’ snaps’ seems easy.
 Soon ‘natural, unobtrusive reportage wedding photographers’ were popping up all over the internet.
-Some good, some very good - some just awful snaps.
+Some good, some excellent - some just awful snaps.
 We used to call it candids.
-There are thousands of photographers claiming to be wedding photojournalists - in reality there are probably only about 30 who are any good at it.
+There are thousands of photographers claiming to be wedding photojournalists - in reality; there are probably only about 30 who are any good at it.

 And so things changed.
-Wedding photography was no longer a well kept secret.
+Wedding photography was no longer a well-kept secret.
 Other photographers saw that a top wedding photographer typically charged between £1500-£4000 per day and scrambled aboard the gravy train.
-Problem is there are only ever really the same number of potential clients every year and once the gravy train became overloaded it slowed right down to a crawl before eventually coming to a halt in a siding.
-A new trend started and we all groaned.
+Problem is there are only ever roughly the same number of potential clients every year and once the gravy train became overloaded it slowed right down to a crawl before eventually coming to a halt in a siding.
+A new trend started, and we all groaned.
 Vintage, rock ‘n’ roll, trendy cropping and washed out post-production.
 Lots of photos of bunting and shoes and details and details.
-Whereas the wedding photojournalists focused on the story and the people the new retro style photographers focused on fashion and it is really just a 2 hour fashion shoot in the middle of a wedding.
+Whereas the wedding photojournalists focused on the story and the people the new retro-style photographers focused on fashion, and it is just a 2-hour fashion shoot in the middle of a wedding.
 Yawn.
-Fortunately because it’s fashion it’s probably already moved on and I’m just waiting for clients to want 25 group shots shots on a Hasselblad - surely it will be back in fashion again soon!
+Fortunately, because it’s fashion it’s probably already moved on, and I’m just waiting for clients to want 25 group shots on a Hasselblad - surely it will be back in fashion again soon!

-My advice to anyone getting married soon is to seek out the best professional wedding photographer you can afford and then borrow a bit extra to buy a top of the range wedding album - don't end up as one of the countless brides I hear about these days who is upset and disappointed after they receive their images.
+My advice to anyone getting married soon is to seek out the best professional wedding photographer you can afford.
+Borrow a bit extra to buy a top of the range wedding album - don't end up as one of the countless brides I hear about these days who is upset and disappointed after they receive their images.